 Just compensation -- Compensation that is fair to both the owner and the public when property is taken for public use through condemnation.
-Consideration is taken of such criteria as the cost of reproducing the property, its market value, and the resulting damage to the remaining property of the owner.
+Consideration is taken of such criteria as the cost of replacement, its market value, and the resulting depreciation in the fair market value of the remaining property of the owner.